stephenjohnlimb/vscode-ek9-ls/README.md

-# Volpe Language Server
+# EK9 Language Server

-A simple language server for the Volpe programming language.
+A simple language server for the EK9 programming language.

 ## Usage

-Set the `"volpe-ls.serverPath"` configuration setting to the full path of the Volpe Language Server executable.
+Set the `"ek9-ls.javaCommand"` configuration setting to the full path of Java ie (c:\jdk-15\bin\java).

-To make use of semantic highlighting, make sure you either use a colour theme that supports it, or enable it manually by adding `"editor.semanticHighlighting.enabled": true` to your `settings.json`.
+Also set the `"ek9-ls.compilerPath"` configuration setting to the full path of the ek9.jar (that has the compiler).

 ## Credits

-This extension is based on [glspc](https://marketplace.visualstudio.com/items?itemName=torokati44.glspc), the Generic LSP Client for Visual Studio Code.
+This extension is based on [volpe-ls](https://github.com/ViliamVadocz/vscode-volpe-ls), the Generic LSP Client for Visual Studio Code.